HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 ### Usage of CDNs for storing & delivering media

 Media assets can be stored either locally, or on an Image CDN.
-The way assets are optmised, transformed and delivered to the end user highly depend on the appropriate technique used.
+The way assets are optimized, transformed and delivered to the end user highly depend on the appropriate technique used.

 In some cases, resources displayed on a page would come from another origin.
 In this case the 'rel=preconnect' attribute can be used on a link element to advice browsers about this fact.
-Note that useful it may seem to add this option to your site, since it's a relatively cheap operation, there could be situations when additional CPU time is going to be utilised by establishing such connections.
-Interesting enough both on desktop and mobile we have seen a tiny amount of pages utilising this technique on desktop and mobile: 0.000054%, 0.000016% respectively.
+Note that useful it may seem to add this option to your site, since it is a relatively cheap operation, there could be situations when additional CPU time is going to be utilized by establishing such connections.
+Interesting enough both on desktop and mobile we have seen a tiny number of pages utilizing this technique on desktop and mobile: 0.000054%, 0.000016% respectively.

 ### Usage of `data-url` vs `src` attribute

 Using data URLs (formerly known as data URIs) is a technique that allows developers to embed a base64 encoded image to a webpage.
 There are several benefits to using this solution (fast load times being one) but has several drawbacks as well (size).
-The usage of these doesn't seem to be that widespread, 0.9% of the pages utilise data URLs for displaying images.
+The usage of these doesn't seem to be that widespread, 0.9% of the pages utilize data URLs for displaying images.

 ### SEO & Accessibility

-Using the `alt` text not only helps accessibility for those who can't view the images and utilise screen-readers, but it is also being used by various computer vision algorithms to understand the subject matter of an image.
-Alt text should be meaningful in the context of the page and relevant to the image it's describing.
+Using the `alt` text not only helps accessibility for those who can't view the images and utilize screen-readers, but it is also being used by various computer vision algorithms to understand the subject matter of an image.
+Alt text should be meaningful in the context of the page and relevant to the image it is describing.

 #### Usage of `alt` text

 The `alt` attribute for images is used to provide a description of the image.
 Albeit being an optional attribute, it is immensely useful for accessibility since screen-readers would read the alt text.
-Furthermore it's useful for situations when the image doesn't load - in that case the text is shown.
+Furthermore it is useful for situations when the image doesn't load - in that case the text is shown.

 {{ figure_markup(
   image="image-alt-usage-by-page.png",